Is your stovetop space maxed out with veggie bacon and tofu scramble? No worries! Make breakfast-style air fryer potatoes. Vegan and gluten-free.

 - Put potatoes into air fryer basket.
 Spritz with oil spray, shake, spritz again, and add a pinch of salt.

-- Set the air fryer to 400 degrees and ten minutes.
+- Air fry at 400 degrees for ten minutes.
 Stop once to shake during cooking time.
 (Feel free to stir, if the potatoes aren't moving around enough.)

 - After the potatoes have cooked for ten minutes, add the bell pepper and onions.
 Add another spritz of oil, and shake basket.
-Set the air fryer to 400 degrees and 15 minutes.
+Air fry at 400 degrees for 15 minutes.

 - During the last 5 minutes of cooking, check on the potatoes to make sure they aren't getting too brown.
 Depending on the size of your potatoes, you may need slightly less or slightly more time.
 If needed, add a few more minutes to the cooking time.